AlignMinds Technologies logo

 How to Handle NSOperation in Your Mobile App?

 Each day at our work consists of a sequence of tasks that fill our working hours.
-Same way, when you create an application, all the interface components (table views, UI controls, alerts, etc.) are run inside the main thread of your application.
+In the same way, when you create an application, all the interface components (table views, UI controls, alerts, etc.) are run inside the main thread of your application.
 At some point in your application, you will want to populate these views with data.
-And this data can be retrieved from the disk, the web, a database, etc.
+This data can be retrieved from the disk, the web, a database, etc. Using NSOperation, you can manage these data retrieval tasks efficiently without blocking the main thread.

 The issue that we face when we want to populate or handle a huge amount of data is